rubensamarojr/rubensamarojr.github.io/_posts/2022-09-20-blog-post-particle-method-tutorial.md

   - python
 ---

-Below, you can find a very good material to learn about particle methods.
+The following material offers a comprehensive introduction to particle methods.

-State-of-the-art simulation methods for rigid bodies, deformable solids and fluids (including SPH)
+Simulation methods for fluid, rigid and deformable bodies in Computer Graphics (including SPH)
 - <a href="https://interactivecomputergraphics.github.io/physics-simulation" target="_blank">Physics Simulation</a>
 - <a href="https://interactivecomputergraphics.github.io/SPH-Tutorial" target="_blank">SPH course</a>